Monday Night Football Ratings Crash by 30%, ESPN's Least Watched Week 9 Game Since 2004

 That outcome is not entirely unexpected.
 The Patriots are without Tom Brady and aren’t nearly as good as they once were, and the Jets are still the Jets.

-However, after putting the Patriots-Jets Monday Night Football debacle together with a disastrous season for Thursday Night Football and six straight weeks of single-digit numbers for Sunday Night Football, it’s clear that the NFL is no longer dominating primetime the way they once were.
+However, after putting the Patriots-Jets Monday Night Football debacle together with a disastrous season for Thursday Night Football and six straight weeks of single-digit numbers for Sunday Night Football, it’s clear that the NFL is no longer dominating primetime the way it once was.

 The NFL has done comparatively better on Sunday, though, overall, ratings are still down seven percent from where they were at this point last year.

-Even more disturbing for the league is that the anthem protests and social justice messaging that were so rampant at the beginning of the season, have largely faded away.
+Even more disturbing for the league is that the anthem protests and social justice messaging that were so rampant at the beginning of the season have largely faded away.
 Yet, despite that, fans who were clearly turned-off by those protests have not returned.
 Which, of course, begs the question: Will they ever return?

 .